 Should you find yourself with no income due to the impact of coronavirus, if you do not already claim benefits, you may be eligible to apply for Universal Credit to help you pay your rent and service charges.
 You can find out more about Universal Credit and eligibility on the Money Advice Service website.

-From Thursday 19 March 2020 customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
-This could include nominating a third party for credit top-ups, having a discretionary fund added to their credit, or being sent a pre-loaded top-up card so that their supply is not interrupted.
+Customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
+This could include nominating a third party for credit top ups, having a discretionary fund added to their credit, or being sent a pre-loaded top up card so that their supply is not interrupted.

 More broadly, any energy customer in financial distress will also be supported by their supplier, which could include debt repayments and bill payments being reassessed, reduced or paused where necessary, while disconnection of credit meters will be completely suspended.

-It’s understandable that not only our residents but communities everywhere will be worried about how their lives are going to be affected over the coming months.
+It’s understandable that not only our residents, but communities everywhere continued to be worried about how their lives will be affected by Covid-19.

 If you are feeling overwhelmed, try talking to your family and friends and sharing how you feel.
 If you are worried that you may need more help, the following support is available: